krmbzds/stars/README.md

 - [akalenuk/wordsandbuttons](https://github.com/akalenuk/wordsandbuttons) - A growing collection of interactive tutorials, demos, and quizzes about maths, algorithms, and programming.
 - [system-fonts/modern-font-stacks](https://github.com/system-fonts/modern-font-stacks) - System font stack CSS organized by typeface classification for every modern operating system
 - [nicoburns/blessed-rs](https://github.com/nicoburns/blessed-rs) - A community guide to the Rust ecosystem
-- [DartLazer/WhoIsHomeUI](https://github.com/DartLazer/WhoIsHomeUI) - A webapp that scans your network and allows you to track hosts, give email updates and possibly more!
 - [excid3/railshackathon.com](https://github.com/excid3/railshackathon.com) - The RailsHackathon.com website
 - [judge0/judge0](https://github.com/judge0/judge0) - 🔥 The most advanced open-source online code execution system in the world.
 - [GTFOBins/GTFOBins.github.io](https://github.com/GTFOBins/GTFOBins.github.io) - GTFOBins is a curated list of Unix binaries that can be used to bypass local security restrictions in misconfigured systems